clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/writing-guide.rst

   :menuselection:`View --> Side Bar --> Hide Side Bar`"

 * Do not include more than 3 navigation steps in a menu selection.
-If more than three steps are needed divide the steps using ``:guilabel:`` or ``:menuselection:``.
+If more than three steps are needed, divide the steps using ``:guilabel:`` or ``:menuselection:``.

   For example: "Go to :guilabel:`File` and select